edgelesssys/constellation/dev-docs/conventions.md

 Adhere to the style and best practices described in [Effective Go](https://golang.org/doc/effective_go.html).
 Read [Common Review Comments](https://github.com/golang/go/wiki/CodeReviewComments) for further information.

+This project also aims to follow the [Go Proverbs](https://go-proverbs.github.io/).

 ## Linting

 This projects uses [golangci-lint](https://golangci-lint.run/) for linting.